dibstern/lectureDL/README.md

 - Facilitates automated running of the script with variables modifiable at the top of the file.
 - Changes download location to be subject specific.
 Meaning for a COMP30020 lecture, the script will download it to COMP30020/lectures/lecture name.m4v.
 This is of course purely a taste based thing.
 - Fixes a few bugs by introducing more duck typing.
 This led to improvements like automatic scrolling when the list of lectures was too long as well as gathering download links significantly faster.
+- Added support for partial downloads.
+Should hopefully be cross platform since I didn't end up using any external libraries.

 The whole thing was pretty perfect from the start, so my list of possible improvements here will be short:

-- Enable resuming of partial downloads.
-This is hard to do in Python alone, using pycurl or perhaps wget could help with this.
 - Restructure the code into functions for each abstract task and then have a main which calls these.
 Would be nice for readability and maintainability's sake.
 - Way down the line it would be nice to have a way for it to handle future semesters that don't involve hardcoding date values.
 Problem for another time!